cloudflare/cloudflare-docs/content/reference-architecture/cdn-reference-architecture.md

 There are three main criteria to match for content to be considered cacheable via Cache Reserve:
 1. The content must be cacheable.
 See the [Cache documentation](/cache/) for more details on cacheable content.
 2. TTL is set to at least 10 hours.
 This can be set by any method from the previous paragraph.
 3. The Content-Length header must be used in the response header.
-Please note, this means that the [Transfer-Method “chunked”](/support/speed/essentials/why-is-my-dynamic-content-being-sent-with-chunked-encoding/) will prevent Cache Reserve from being populated.
+Note that this means the [Transfer-Method “chunked”](/support/speed/essentials/why-is-my-dynamic-content-being-sent-with-chunked-encoding/) will prevent Cache Reserve from being populated.

 When combined with Argo Tiered Caching and Argo Smart Routing, Cache Reserve can be a powerful tool for increasing cache hits and in-turn reducing load on origin servers while also improving performance by bringing the content closer to the end user.